What belongs here. What doesn't. How we decide. Written in plain language because legal translations die in translation.

 Hindu, Buddhist, Sikh, Indigenous traditions: sacred figures depicted respectfully in context.
 No casual or commercial use.
 Regional tradition advisors adjudicate edge cases.

 We defer to each faith's own standards, not to a universal "fairness" rule that treats all faiths identically.
 Treating a Jain saint the same as a cartoon character is not respect — it's laziness.
-Regional advisors per tradition.
-See current advisors →
+Regional advisors per tradition will be published once each scope is appointed.
+See advisor status →

 Thresholds: